Level B4 Parking Garage • Downtown

 Chaos.

 The first guard was paralyzed by the viper staring him in the eye.
 The second guard was wrestling a python on the floor.
-Miller, the courier, stood trembling, hugging the briefcase.
+Cedric, the courier, stood trembling, hugging the briefcase.

 The Snake walked right up to him.
 The viper on the car hood turned its head to watch its master, but it didn't strike.
 It knew his scent.

-The Snake gently reached out and took the briefcase from Miller’s shaking hands.
+The Snake gently reached out and took the briefcase from Cedric’s shaking hands.

 "Thank you,"